tomopy/tomopy/doc/source/devguide.rst

 .. image:: img/fork-repo.png

-This successfully creates a copy of the project in your personal GitHub space.
+This creates a copy of the project in your personal GitHub space.
 The next thing you want to do is to clone it to your local machine.
 You can do this by clicking the **Clone in Desktop** button in the bottom of the right hand side bar: